Stanford-AI-for-LEAN-Club/erdos-problems/README.md

 # Stanford AI for Lean Club — Erdős Problems

-This repository collects research progress made by Stanford's AI for Lean club on selected Erdős problems.
+This repository collects research progress made by Stanford Lean Club on selected Erdős problems.

 **NOTE**: current work has primarily been done in collaboration with ChatGPT-5.4-extended-thinking (via manual prompting on the GPT Plus plan, not Pro).
 With workflow automation and access better models, there is room for substantial improvement.